Bash Filters and Text Manipulation are essential for efficient text processing in Linux and Unix systems. With powerful tools like head

 The head

 command displays the first few lines of a file or input.
-By default, it shows the first 10 lines, but you can customize this with the -n
+By default, it shows 10 lines, but this can be customized with the -n

 option.